Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 Wyoming Stats and Trends

-- Wyoming has three wins against the spread in 10 games this season.
+- Wyoming has three wins against the spread in 10 games this year.

-- The Cowboys have covered the spread once this season when underdogs by 5 points or more (in two chances).
+- This year, the Cowboys have one against the spread win in two games as an underdog of 5.5 points or more.

-- Wyoming's games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- When Wyoming churns out over 397.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Wyoming churns out more than 397.7 yards, the team is 1-1 against the spread and 1-1 overall.

-- This season the Cowboys have turned the ball over 16 times, one more than the Aggies' takeaways (15).
+- The Cowboys have turned the ball over one more time (16 total) than the Aggies have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.